dkobak/excess-mortality/README.md

 ### Extrapolation until today
 Daily reported Covid-19 mortality and estimated excess mortality across the countries with the most reported Covid-19 deaths.
 Note that in this figure the excess mortality in all countries is FORECASTED using the undercount coefficient and the LATEST daily reported number of deaths.
-So this corresponds to the gray markers in the figure above.

 <p><a href="img/countries.png?raw=true"><img src="img/countries.png" width="600" title="Across countries"></a>